The HyperTexts

 "This cloying word, this ‘love’?
 You jest!

-Erato wears a chain-mail vest
+Erato dons a chain-mail vest

-and chaster panties (extra-large)
+and chaster panties (extra-large),

-and putters off on an iceberged barge
+then putters off on an iceberged barge

 through arctic tracts, where human hearts